 artsy, meandering, obscure meditations, all making him feel more enigmatic than he really is.
 Now famous for his Russian Ark stunt, a full-length movie consisting

 of a single take with thousands of extras and extravagant sets.
-This page deals only with this earliest, strangest creations.
+This page deals mainly with these earlier and stranger creations.

 An early, intriguing, but unrewarding effort from Sokurov.
 A doctor is posted in a remote village where his looks, approaches, medicines and ideas are